KIN is our global network of creators and connectors. Meet the leading edge collaborators ready to help brands stay at the forefront of culture

 Key to KIN is close collaboration with the Crowd DNA team.
 So while KIN is made up of those at the sharp end of trends, we have the wider lens on global consumer behaviour and category innovations.
 This means we can translate findings into cultural strategies primed for large audiences.
 Combined, KIN and Crowd DNA offer something that we think is pretty special.

-Our KIN network comprises more than 1,000 talented and inspirational creators and influencers, spanning cities such as Shanghai, Mumbai, Jakarta, Tokyo, Berlin, Barcelona, London, New York, Los Angeles, Sao Paolo and Buenos Aires.
+Our KIN network comprises more than 1,000 talented and inspirational creators and connectors, spanning cities such as Shanghai, Mumbai, Jakarta, Tokyo, Berlin, Barcelona, London, New York, Los Angeles, Sao Paolo and Buenos Aires.

 While the possibilities are near endless, there are a number of key ways that we bring KIN into play for our clients: